Primer on Shade Grown Coffee

 Supply And Demand

 When judging the value of shade-grown coffee, the laws of supply and demand are at work.
 Coffee that takes longer to grow will be more limited in supply than coffee that can be harvested faster.
 But there are, according to one source, fewer costs associated with growing shade-grown coffee.
 In addition, one can’t deny that there is a perceived health benefit to drinking coffee that has not been grown with the use of chemicals.
-Furthermore, some people don’t mind paying a little more for something which is supporting ecologically sound growing practices.
+Furthermore, some people don’t mind paying a little more for something that supports ecologically sound growing practices.

-Not All Shade Grown Coffees Are the Same
+Not All Shade-Grown Coffees Are the Same

 There are several methods of growing shade coffee.
-Not all of them are exactly natural and not all of them are as ecologically sound as the others.
+Not all of them are exactly natural, and not all of them are as ecologically sound as the others.
 Below, I will briefly review the four basic types.

-- Rustic: This style involves clearing out the low-level growth in a forest and replacing it with coffee.
+1. Rustic: This style involves clearing out the low-level growth in a forest and replacing it with coffee.
 The more elevated shade trees remain to provide protection to the coffee tree.
 While this method allows coffee to be grown without the use of chemicals, it does eliminate other wildlife.

-- Traditional Polyculture: This involves choosing certain species of trees which will grow alongside the coffee.
+2. Traditional Polyculture: This involves choosing certain species of trees which will grow alongside the coffee.
 A technique that has benefited farmers is to grow other cash crops such as orange and banana trees with coffee.
 If this method is managed carefully, farmers can increase the yield of all crops that are being grown.

-- Commercial Polyculture: This system of coffee farming includes selecting a variety of shade canopy trees that protect an understory that is only coffee.
+3. Commercial Polyculture: This system of coffee farming includes selecting a variety of shade canopy trees that protect an understory that is only coffee.

-- Specialized Shade: Specialized shade method utilizes only one type of shade canopy tree with which to protect the coffee.
+4. Specialized Shade: Specialized shade method utilizes only one type of shade canopy tree with which to protect the coffee.
 While the Commercial Polyculture and Specialized Shade seem more like planned forests than natural, they still provide habitat for wildlife.

-Finding Shade Grown Coffee
+Finding Shade-Grown Coffee

 Many of the major players in the coffee industry are offering some sort of shade-grown coffee.
 Many of them are blends and many are straight varietals.
 The good news is that there is a minimal price difference between coffee grown this way and a more conventionally grown equivalent, about a dollar or two per pound.

-In order to make sure you are getting a true shade-grown coffee, you should check with your roaster to ensure the coffee is certified as shade grown.
+In order to make sure you are getting a true shade-grown coffee, you should check with your roaster to ensure the coffee is certified as shade-grown.
 Without the certification, you may not be getting the coffee you thought you were.
-The coffee industry has on several occasions become prey to shysters out to make a quick buck.
+The coffee industry has, on several occasions, become prey to shysters out to make a quick buck.
 Simply put, be aware.
 Furthermore, many coffees labeled organic are actually shade-grown themselves.
 A little investigation could reveal a good find.

 Conclusion